 There's nothing quite as special as being a bridesmaid on your friend's big day.
-You want to show her just how you feel by being super involved in planning all the pre-wedding festivities.
+You want to show your friend just how you feel by being super involved in planning all the pre-wedding festivities.
 But let's face it, sometimes the maid of honor can take over, leaving you with only bathroom gown duty on the day of the wedding.
 That doesn't have to be the case.
 There are plenty of ways for you to get involved in all the planning without stepping on the maid of honor's toes.

 Make It a Group Effort From the Beginning